 As well as offering private hire coach services, this Pontypool-based concern also provides bus services around Torfaen and Monmouthshire.
 It was their network around the latter that drew my attention to the company since one of their routes gets you between Chepstow, Tintern and Monmouth in the lower reaches of the Wye Valley, a part of Wales that I fancy visiting sometime.

-, this company was the subject of some controversy when Stagecoach acquired it as a hostile takeover with some fierce competition preceding that outcome.
+Now owned by the Rotala group, this company was the subject of some controversy when Stagecoach acquired it as a hostile takeover with some fierce competition preceding that outcome.
 The intervention of the Competition Commission meant that Stagecoach had to sell off some of its business in the Preston area and the re-emergence of Preston Bus as a Rotala subsidiary took place late in 2010.
 It’s been an eventful ride for what once was a council-owned operator and I hope that its future is less dramatic than its recent past.
-The website does feel a little neglected and could do with some tending.
-Even so, timetable information is on there even if there is a disconcerting hangover from the Stagecoach days on what you find.
+The website has been refreshed, and timetable information is on there as you would expect.

-, Paris and its surrounding area in other words, but it has had a shareholding in Transdev that was converted into the acquisition of no less than fifteen former Transdev subsidiaries with both London United and Yellow Buses included among their number.
-The former retains the lack of travel information that typical of its website in its Transdev days while the latter was formerly a council-owned operation in Bournemouth that continues to retain its local identity.
+RATP may have its stronghold in Île-de-France, Paris and its surrounding area in other words, but it has had a shareholding in Transdev that was converted into the acquisition of no less than fifteen former Transdev subsidiaries that included London United.
+The former retains the lack of travel information that typical of its website in its Transdev days.

 Here is proof that you can have a vibrant council-owned bus company in England, and the website does what you’d expect in that they operate scheduled services and then share new, fare and timetable information via the web.